gboone/gboone.github.io/_posts/2016-01-15-content-design-education.md

 Consistency across common elements like link color, typography, buttons, and information architecture can save a student time and energy by instantly recognizing them across each of their classes.
 That's time and energy they now have for being successful.
 Consistency across the district means less re-learning when they move schools.
 Plus it makes it easier for teachers new and old to develop new classes without repeating these routine decisions.

 The National Parks have [a common standard that lets people instantly recognize and trust park resources, rangers, and informational materials](https://www.fastcodesign.com/3027714/how-the-creator-of-nycs-hated-subway-map-redesigned-our-nations-parks) no matter which park they're at.
 The same could be done for school districts.
-Resources like [WebAIM](http://webaim.org/) can help ensure your standards are fully accessible to all students.
-Make sure to test these standards with real students, too.
+Resources like [WebAIM](http://webaim.org/) and [content guides (shameless plug)](https://18f.gsa.gov/2015/07/06/18f-content-guide/) can help ensure your standards are accessible to all students.
+Make sure to test these standards with real students, while you're making them, too.

 ### 3. Design for the student